pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 - DDL is rollbackable as the middle states can transform from one to another
 - Updating schema version guarantees all active transactions are based on the same version of placement rules

 The actual "completion" of the DDL job as far as TiDB is concerned is that PD has been notified of the placement rules for all of the affected regions.
-PD will then asynchrnously apply the placement rules to all of the regions, and this progress is not observable via `ADMIN SHOW DDL JOBS`.
+PD will then asynchronously apply the placement rules to all of the regions, and this progress is not observable via `ADMIN SHOW DDL JOBS`.
 The progress of scheduling can be observed via `SHOW PLACEMENT` or by reading `information_schema.placement_rules`.

 ### Privilege management